biocore/cmi-workshops/docs/qiita-16S-analysis.rst

 .. figure::  images/taxa_barplot.png
    :align:   center

-The Taxonomic Level pulldown allows you to view the taxa within your samples at different specificities.
+The "Taxonomic Level" pulldown allows you to view the taxa within your samples at different specificities.
 There are 7 level options: 1- Kingdom, 2- Phylum, 3- Class, 4- Order, 5- Genus, 6- Species, 7- Subspecies.

-The Color Palette pulldown allows you to change the coloring of your taxa barplot.
+The "Color Palette" pulldown allows you to change the coloring of your taxa barplot.
 You can select through “Discrete” palettes in which each taxa is a different color or “Continuous” palettes in which each taxa is a different shade of one color.

-The Sort Sample By pulldowns allow you to sort your data either by sample metadata or taxonomic abundance and either by ascending or descending order.
+The "Sort Sample By" pulldowns allow you to sort your data either by sample metadata or taxonomic abundance and either by ascending or descending order.

 Alpha Diversity Analysis
 ~~~~~~~~~~~~~~~~~~~~~~~~